Last Updated on September 6, 2023 by Tim Wells

 Step 2: Install the Sky Go App using Downloader

-Since there’s no official Sky Go app for Amazon FireStick or Fire TV, we’re going to sideload the APK file using the Downloader app.
+Since there’s no official Sky Go app for Amazon FireStick or Fire TV, we will sideload the APK file using the Downloader app.

-If you’re not familiar with the Downloader app, you can check out my article on it here for instructions on how to download it.
-It’s easily one of my favorite apps for the FireStick and Android TV, and one of the first things I install on a new device.
+If you’re unfamiliar with the Downloader app, check out this article for instructions on downloading it.
+It’s easily one of my favorite FireStick and Android TV apps and one of the first things I install on a new device.

 From your Apps tab, click on the Downloader icon.